-However, a recent study found that 41% of small business owners choose to handle HR themselves.
+You probably didn’t become an entrepreneur to dig through mountains of employee paperwork.
+However, a recent OnPay study found that 41% of small business owners choose to handle human resources themselves.
 On average, small businesses spend about 18 hours a month on HR-related tasks.
-For those also handling payroll themselves, the total jumps to almost 40 hours a month.
-That’s a daunting amount of time for someone already pulled in a hundred directions.
+For those who also handle payroll themselves, the total jumps to almost 40 hours a month.
+That’s a daunting amount of time for someone already being pulled in a hundred directions.

 Ask yourself what really fires you up about running your business.
 Would doing more of it benefit your company?
 Are there things nobody else can do that you’d like to spend more time on?
 If the benefits of focusing your time elsewhere outweigh the cost, it may be time to hire someone to take HR responsibilities off your shoulders.

-Hiring an in-house HR professional can increase your confidence that everything is being handled responsibly.
-Whether you’re managing HR yourself, outsourcing certain tasks or utilizing a non-dedicated employee, how confident are you in both your compliance and best practices?
+An in-house HR professional can increase your confidence that everything is being handled responsibly.
+Whether you’re managing HR yourself, outsourcing certain tasks, or delegating to a non-dedicated employee, how confident are you in both your compliance and best practices?
 Are you spending a lot of time speaking with HR consultants or wading through the internet trying to stay on top of current laws?
-Based on your answers, it may be more cost-effective to bring in a dedicated HR professional.
+Depending on your answers, it may be more cost-effective to bring in a dedicated HR professional.

 Editor’s note: Looking for an HR outsourcing firm to handle your business’s human resources?
 Fill out the questionnaire below to have our vendor partners contact you about your needs.